GameWithPixels/DiceBootloader/README.md

 Nordic's Bluetooth Low Energy development tools are available [here](https://www.nordicsemi.com/Products/Bluetooth-Low-Energy/Development-tools#infotabs).

-Download and install _nRF Command Line Tools_ for Win32 (version 10.12.2 at the time of this writing).
+Download and install _nRF Command Line Tools_ for Win32 (version 10.12.2 at the time of writing).
 During the installation process, you should be prompted to also install the J-Link drivers.

 Optionally you may want to download and install _nRF Connect for Desktop_, a suite of visual tools to work with Nordic's BLTE microcontrollers.